uli-heller/moxie/README.eclipse.markdown

 To use Eclipse as a development environment for Moxie Proxy, do this:

 * Execute an ANT build:`ant`
-* Extract some files from proxy/build/target/moxie-proxy-0.8.3-SNAPSHOT.zip:
-  `unzip -d proxy  proxy/build/target/moxie-proxy-0.8.3-SNAPSHOT.zip "ext/*"`
+* Start Eclipse
 * Within Eclipse, do
     * File - Import...
     * Existing Projects into Workspace - Next
     * Select root directory - Browse
-    * {Select the moxie folder} -> Projects: will show Moxie
+    * {Select the moxie folder} ... for me, this is "/home/uli/git/moxie"
+    * Make sure that the option "Search for nested projects" is active
     * Finish